TrTueTah/ventidole-core/docs/SSL_CERTIFICATE_GUIDE.md

-# How to Get SSL Certificate for nginx (api.ventidole.xyz)
+# How to Get SSL Certificate for nginx (api-prod.ventidole.xyz)

 ## 🔐 SSL Certificate (Not License)